Quick Answer

 Do not rely on "all warranties excluded" alone.
 List the implied categories directly.
 Include the implied warranty of merchantability, implied warranty of fitness for a particular purpose, and implied warranty of non-infringement.

-A clean pattern is: "Except as expressly set forth in Section [X], Provider disclaims all other warranties, whether express, implied, statutory, or otherwise."
+A clean pattern is: "Except as expressly set forth in the limited warranty section, Provider disclaims all other warranties, whether express, implied, statutory, or otherwise."
 Then list the categories you are disclaiming, including implied warranties of merchantability, fitness for a particular purpose, and non-infringement.

 Then verify the mechanics.
-Section [X] should point to the actual limited warranty, and the defined terms in this clause should match the agreement labels exactly.
+The limited warranty section should point to the actual limited warranty, and the defined terms in this clause should match the agreement labels exactly.

 Use anti-expansion language as cleanup, not as a substitute for consistent drafting.
 If it fits your form, add language disclaiming implied warranties arising from course of dealing or course of performance.
 Add any extra anti-expansion language only after a local-law fit check.